 Here are five critical heat safety tips to implement today:

 1. Provide Adequate Hydration

-This is a no-brainer to most, but it’s so essential to keep top of mind, especially when providing enough drinking water can be difficult or inconvenient.
+This is a no-brainer to most, but it’s essential to prioritize, especially when providing enough water to drink can be difficult or inconvenient.
 Indoor environments and other places with running water make it easy to provide a continuous source of cool water to workers, and water fountains or coolers should be installed if they aren’t already.

 2. Cool Down Your Worksite and Workers

 Some workers are lucky enough to count on a comfortable work environment day in and day out, but for many, it’s an unavailable luxury.
-People who labor outdoors, in warehouses, in mines, and in other exposed environments are at the mercy of the elements.
-That is, unless their employers protect them from such hazards.
+Outdoor workers, in warehouses, in mines, and in other exposed environments are at the mercy of the elements.
+That is, unless their employers protect their health and safety from such hazards.

 While it’s not possible to completely eliminate the sun’s heat from many worksites, there are accessible ways to minimize the discomfort and danger.
 These include: